MuhammedImdaad/effective-CPP/README.md

 # effective-CPP

-This is a curated list of learning content that I found best to be kept after going through scott mayers effective C++ book.
+This is a curated list of learning content that I found best to be kept after going through scott mayers effective C++ books.
 * https://www.amazon.com/Effective-Specific-Improve-Programs-Designs/dp/0321334876

     * Item 1: View C++ as a federation of languages